Get

 When Should I Worry About Borborygmi?

 We’ve discussed borborygmi from a nutritional standpoint as part of normal digestion.
 However, there are times when it can be a red flag.
 It could be a side effect of stress, which can increase panting and aerophagia, leading to borborygmi.
 It can be a reaction to a new food, supplement, or medication.
-That’s one reason that we suggest that you discuss your pet’s diet with your vet.
+That’s one reason that we suggest that you discuss your pet’s diet with a vet.

 Other less common but more serious causes include intestinal parasites or worms.
 If your dog goes outside, it’s difficult for them to avoid exposure.
 Inflammatory bowel disease and digestive enzyme imbalances are other potential causes.
 Emergencies that can cause a sudden increase in gut sounds include gastrointestinal blockages or bloat.
 Both of these conditions need to be dealt with quickly, so it is crucial that you know their signs.